Chapter 1. About the Fuse Tooling Tutorials

-Create a Fuse Integration project and set up the tutorial resource files.
+Create a Fuse Integration project and set up the tutorial resource files (example messages and routing context files).
 When you create a project, it auto-creates a routing context and a preliminary route.

 Define the endpoints for a simple route that retrieves messages from a folder and copies them to another folder.

 View the test messages.
 Run the route and verify that it works by seeing that the test messages were copied from the source folder to the target folder.

 Add a content-based router that filters the messages and copies them to different target folders based on content in the messages.

 Add another route that further filters the messages and copies them to different target folders based on content in the messages.